Sinapse-Energia/bootloader-stm32/README.md

 # Global view

 The generic bootloader for Sinapse Devices it is a little program that will be executed at the start / restart of any Sinapse device and will check if there is a new version of the Main program in a FTP server.
-If there is a new version, the bootloader should download the new main program, check its validity, check if there is enough space in the flash memory to install the program and then remove the current main program and install the new one and perform the execution handover to the new main program
+If there is a new version, the bootloader should download the new main program, check its validity, check if there is enough space in the flash memory to install the program and then remove the current main program and install the new one and perform the execution handover to the new main program.
-If there is not a new version, the bootloader should realise the execution handover to the main program
+If there is not a new version, the bootloader should realise the execution handover to the main program.

 For more information about a global view of how a generic bootloader should works, it is possible to consult the following url: http://blog.atollic.com/how-to-develop-and-debug-bootloader-application-systems-on-arm-cortex-m-devices
 <hr>